Maryan (film): Release

-The satellite rights of the film were secured by Jaya TV.
-Initially set to release on 31 May 2013, due to post-production and re-recording works, the release date was changed to 21 June 2013.
+Maryan was initially set to release on 31 May 2013.
+Due to post-production and re-recording works, the release date was changed to 21 June 2013.
 There was a scarcity of scrutiny theatres for the certification process so, the film was censored on 17 June 2013.
 The film was given a U/A certificate by the Censor Board for its theme and some violence in the climax.
-However, it was re-censored to exempt itself from entertainment tax and hence, was given a U certificate.
+However, it was re-censored for entertainment tax relief and hence, was given a U certificate.
 The release date of 21 June 2013 was cancelled to avoid clash with Dhanush's Hindi debut film Raanjhanaa and delayed process for censoring.
 The film was eventually released on 19 July 2013.

 The estimate number of screens of the film in Tamil Nadu were 350.
 As of July 2013, 27 screens out of these were equipped with the Auro 3D surround sound.
 The release in remaining India would be 100.
 Maryan wasn't released in Andhra Pradesh whereas out of 50 screens all over Karnataka, the film released on 39 screens in Bangalore, three in Mysuru, two in Mangaluru and rest in other areas of the state.
 In Kerala, distribution rights were acquired by Sagara Entertainment, releasing the film in about 79 screens.
 The Telugu version was distributed by SVR Media.

 Bharat Creations secured the distribution rights of the film in the United States and North America.
 The screens in United States were 25 whereas 6 in Canada.
 The film was also released in several UK cities.
 A special screening of the film was held at Mumbai on 11 August 2013.

-The dubbed Telugu version of the film was released nearly two years later on 11 September 2015.